-You can also view the scriptures for “A Pentecost Worship Service,” “A Baptism of the LORD Worship Service,”and “A Festival of Weeks or Shavuot Messianic Service = Pentecost Service and Jesus Supplants the Old Covenant of the Law at Mount Sinai with the New Covenant of the Holy Spirit.”
+You can also view “The Best Scriptures for a Pentecost Worship Service,” “The Best Scriptures for a Baptism of the Lord Jesus Worship Service,” and “The Best Scriptures for a Festival of Weeks or Shavuot Messianic Service = Pentecost Service and Jesus Supplants the Old Covenant of the Law at Mount Sinai with the New Covenant of the Holy Spirit.”

 What Enables Us to Be Baptized and Filled with the Holy Spirit?

 Being baptized and filled with the Holy Spirit is something different than receiving the Holy Spirit.
 For example, the first disciples did not receive the Holy Spirit at Pentecost.
 Instead, John 20:22 points out that they received the Holy Spirit on the day of Jesus’ resurrection.
 Then later on the day of Pentecost they “were filled with the Holy Spirit.”
 The Bible teaches that every person receives the Holy Spirit when they become a Christian by repenting of their sins, accepting Jesus’ sacrifice on the cross for paying the penalty for their sins, and by making a commitment to live their life for God.
-The following verses make it clear that this is true: John 7:37-39, John 14:16-17, Galatians 3:14, and Ephesians 1:13.
+The following verses make it clear that this is true: John 7:37-39, Galatians 3:14, and Ephesians 1:13.

 Being baptized and filled with the Holy Spirit is something that can happen after a person becomes a Christian.
 And we know that God wants this to happen for every Christian because in Ephesians 5:18 we are commanded to continually “be filled with the Spirit.”
 The Bible indicates that three main things enable this to happen in a person’s life: truly desiring and asking for the Holy Spirit, humility, and obedience to God.